jepsen-io/history/README.md

 This library tries to be reasonably fast (at least for Clojure)--supporting parallel techniques, memoization, and compact data structures.

-Realistic history sizes are up to, say, a hundred million operations.
-It might be nice to go bigger, but right now it's not critical.
+We've recorded and analyzed histories up to a billion operations.
+Compatibility with extant JVM APIs imposes a theoretical upper bound of 2^31 - 1 operations, but we could conceivably go larger.

 In general, analyses of Jepsen histories is done in-memory.
-Recent work in Jepsen has brough us to streaming-capable on-disk storage, but basically every checker is going to immediately materialize huge chunks of the history in RAM.
+Recent work in Jepsen has brough us to streaming-capable on-disk storage, but some checkers require materializing large chunks of the history in RAM.
 I'd like to explore doing analyses meaningfully *without* materializing the whole history in memory.
 This library has been written with an eye towards writing checkers that never materialize the whole dataset in RAM, and to fuse together multiple reductions into a single IO pass over the data.

 ## License

-Copyright © 2022 Jepsen, LLC
+Copyright © 2022, 2023 Jepsen, LLC

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at